The generalized stochastic preference choice model: Assortment optimization

-The strongest negative result about the assortment problem is due to \citet{aouad2015approximability}.
-For the RUM class, they proved that it is NP-hard to approximate to within a factor of $\Omega(1/n^{1-\epsilon})$ and to within a factor of $\Omega(1 / \log^{1-\epsilon}(r_k / r_1))$, for every $\epsilon > 0$.
-The problem is hard even for specific families of choice models inside the RUM class.
-For example, it is NP-hard to solve the assortment problem for the latent class MNL model even when there are only two-classes \citep{rusmevichientong2014assortment}.
+Following Proposition 1, it should not be very surprising that problem~\eqref{eq:gsp_assort} is hard, in general.
+The strongest negative result about the assortment optimization problem under a general RUM model to date is due to \citet{aouad2015approximability}, who established that it is NP-hard to approximate within a factor of $O(n^{1-\epsilon})$ and to within a factor of $O(\log^{1-\epsilon}(r_{\max} / r_{\min}))$, for every $\epsilon > 0$, where $r_{\max} := \max_{i \in [n]} r_i$ and $r_{\min} := \min_{i \in [n]} r_i$ are the largest and smallest product revenues, respectively.
+Consequently, the analysis of heuristic approaches to solving the problem is of interest.